notmuch/notmuch/doc/man1/notmuch-insert.rst

 EXIT STATUS
 ===========

-This command returns exit status 0 on succesful mail delivery, non-zero otherwise.
+This command returns exit status 0 on successful mail delivery, non-zero otherwise.
 The default is to indicate failed mail delivery on any errors, including message file delivery to the filesystem, message indexing to Notmuch database, changing tags, and synchronizing tags to